• Skip to primary navigation

 Can I freeze bone broth?

 Yes, this broth can be frozen.
 I like to freeze it two ways.
 First, I often freeze in ice cube trays and then once it's frozen I pop the cubes into a freezer bag.
-My ice cube tray makes about 1 tablespoon sized cubes.
+My ice cube tray makes about 1 tablespoon-sized cubes.
 I can easily pull out a few cubes and add it to any dish I'm cooking.

 I also like to freeze in canning jars with plastic lids.
 I usually use these when I need a larger amount of broth, like when I'm making soup.

-One caution when using jars is do not fill all the way.
+One caution when using jars is not to fill them all the way.
 In fact, leave a good 1 - 1 ½ inch of room.
 The broth expands when it freezes and there's nothing worse than finding out your jar split in the freezer.
 If that happens, throw out the jar and the broth.

 If you'd like your broth shelf stable, canning is a great idea!
 Follow these directions for canning chicken stock.